AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 To help ensure a smooth support experience during the holidays:

-* Review and update your Authorized Support Contacts in advance.
+* Review and update your authorized support contacts in advance.
 * Validate that key stakeholders are available to collaborate with Support if critical issues arise.
 * If planning product or workflow changes during the holiday window, consider scheduling them before mid-November or after early January for best turnaround times.
 * Communicate internal holiday schedules to your Adobe contacts to ensure alignment.